dssg/ushine-learning/README.md

 ### **Flask Webapp**

-Location: `server.py` and `dssg/webapp/rest_api.py` are the principal files run and define the webapp.
+Location: `server.py` runs the webapp and `dssg/webapp/rest_api.py` defines the API.

 The webapp serves recommendations in response to POST requests, via REST.
 It also saves a local copy of much of the data, via SQLAlchemy.